FrolovVyacheslav/docs/rancher_install.md

 >Access to a Rancher server and get certificate may take few minutes after installing Rancher

-For deploy Kubernetes cluster using a node driver see [next steps](rancher_hetzner.md)
+For deploy Kubernetes cluster using a node driver see the [next steps](rancher_hetzner.md)